kaustubh-ke/peoplecounter/README.md

 # peoplecounter
-This project is used to count no. of visitor ad a given interval of time .
+This project is used to count no. of visitor at a given interval of time .